 - Similar to FHA loans but intended exclusively for people wanting to purchase homes in designated rural and suburban areas.

 - USDA loans are government-backed loans that offer borrowers the ability to finance up to 100% of their mortgage.
 This means that these loans may have 0% down payment options available.

 - Your household income can not be higher than 115% of the median income of the area.

-- If you’re a member of the military or a spouse of a service member, you’re entitled to reduced rates, no required down payments and no minimum credit score.
+- If you’re a member of the military or a spouse of a service member, you’re entitled to reduced rates, 0% down payment options, and no minimum credit score.

 - Native American Direct Loans (NADL) are a type of VA loan for Native Americans and their spouses.
-If eligible, you can expect a discount on closing costs, a low-interest 30-year fixed mortgage, no PMI (private mortgage insurance) and in most cases no down payment is required.
+If eligible, you can expect a discount on closing costs, a low-interest 30-year fixed mortgage, no PMI (private mortgage insurance) and in most cases 0% down payment options are available.

 Fannie Mae and Freddie Mac

-- Conventional loans with down payment options starting at 3% for for homebuyers with credit scores 620 and above.
+- Conventional loans with down payment options starting at 3% for homebuyers that meet minimum fico score requirements.

 Other federal first-time homebuyer grants and loans

-In addition to the above, there are other federally sponsored loans and grants designed to assist low- to moderate-income earners, Native Americans and individuals and families interested in energy-efficient renovations.
-This following list is just a sampling of what’s available:
+There are other federally sponsored loans and grants designed to assist low-to-moderate income earners, Native Americans and homeowners interested in energy-efficient renovations.
+A few of the available programs include:

 - Good Neighbor Next Door